openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/working-groups.md

 ### Cyberinfrastructure Working Group

 The Cyberinfrastructure Working Group (CYWG) coordinates development and management of the OMF Science Gateway, an online platform for collaborative governance and standards.
 CYWG works to to identify, develop, and enhance tools and processes that lower the technical barriers towards adoption of OMF standards and facilitate their use by modeling scientists.
 CYWG staff assist the EOWG in developing online training modules and making them available on the OMF Science Gateway.

+### Early Career Scholars Working Group

+The Early Career Scholars Working Group (ECSWG) helps the Open Modeling Foundation to support student and early career development.
+The ECSWG is open to any student enrolled in an institution of higher learning (e.g., college or university) or other early career scholar.
+The ECSWG provides input to other Working Groups and the Executive Committee.
+The ECS can organize student-focused programs and events, assisted by the Administrative Coordinator and EOWG.

 ### Additional Working Groups